 Milan to Rome by train

-Milan and Rome are the two powerhouse cities of Italy, each packing a hefty cultural, historical and 21st century punch.
-Milan in the north flies the flag for fashion across the world, houses Leonardo Da Vinci’s landmark work The Last Supper and dazzles visitors with a stroll along the rooftop spires of its cathedral.
+How to get from Milan to Rome, the two powerhouse cities of Italy.
+Milan flies the flag for fashion across the world, houses Leonardo Da Vinci’s famous work The Last Supper and dazzles visitors with a stroll along the rooftop spires of its cathedral.

 Rome, meanwhile, has the Sistine Chapel within the city-state of the Vatican, the gladiatorial Colosseum and some of the country’s edgiest up and coming designers and open air markets.